jsverse/transloco-keys-manager/.github/ISSUE_TEMPLATE/feature_request.md

 ### Describe alternatives you've considered
 A clear and concise description of any alternative solutions or features you've considered.

+### Current behavior
+A clear and concise description of the current behavior.
+It's best to provide an example.

+### Expected behavior
+A clear and concise description of the expected behavior.
+It's best to provide an example.

 ### Additional context
 Add any other context or screenshots about the feature request here.

 ### Contribution
-I would like to make a pull request for this feature:
+I want to make a pull request for this feature:
 [ ] Yes! 🚀
 [ ] Maybe next time